pabloblancog/pabloblancog.github.io/_posts/2020-8-30-coding-interview.md

 ### Avoid distractions

-- 📁 **Use a single tab browser screen**

-Close any other content that could distract you.
+- 📁 **Use a single tab browser screen**: Close any other content that could distract you.

-- 🔕 **Turn off notifications**

-Go to airplane mode: Silent your mobile phone, watch, browser/OS notifications, etc.
+- 🔕 **Turn off notifications**: Go to airplane mode: Silent your mobile phone, watch, browser/OS notifications, etc.

-- 🧘 **Prepare your environment**

-Setup your place to be concentrated at your best (music/silence, chair, comfortable clothes, etc.)
+- 🧘 **Prepare your environment**: Setup your place to be concentrated at your best (music/silence, chair, comfortable clothes, etc.)

 ### Make your body ready

-- 🌅 **Select the best time for you to take the test**

-In my experience, in the early morning my brain feels fresher and less tired than any other moment during the day.
+- 🌅 **Select the best time for you to take the test**: In my experience, in the early morning my brain feels fresher and less tired than any other moment during the day.

-- 🥗 **Have some healthy food and plenty of water before coding.**

-This is a point you cannot forget: Your brain must be energized.
+- 🥗 **Have some healthy food and plenty of water before coding.**: This is a point you cannot forget: Your brain must be energized.

-- 🧹 **Clean your desk**

-Having a clear space to work will free your mind and let you focus on coding.
+- 🧹 **Clean your desk**: Having a clear space to work will free your mind and let you focus on coding.

-- 🚰 **Have some water near you**

-Being hydrated during the test will make you think better.
+- 🚰 **Have some water near you**: Being hydrated during the test will make you think better.

-- 🚽 **Avoid interruptions**

-Go to the toilet before starting.
+- 🚽 **Avoid interruptions**: Go to the toilet before starting.

 ## 2. Code your solution

 ### Understanding the test problem

-- 📖 **Read the instructions nice and slow**

-If case you are not a native speaker, look for the word translations you don't know.
+- 📖 **Read the instructions nice and slow**: If case you are not a native speaker, look for the word translations you don't know.

-- 😌 **Don't feel overwhelmed about large descriptions**

-Read them step by step writing down the requirements of the problem.
+- 😌 **Don't feel overwhelmed about large descriptions**: Read them step by step writing down the requirements of the problem.

-- ⛰️ **Understand every aspect of the problem** Identify the average cases, but also the edge ones.
+- ⛰️ **Understand every aspect of the problem**: Identify the average cases, but also the edge ones.

 ### When coding...

-- 💾 **Try different approaches**

-Think about patterns that could fit.
+- 💾 **Try different approaches**: Think about patterns that could fit.
 Sometimes, reversing the problem is a good approach.

-- 🧪 **Define a great test plan**

-A good test plan is composed by many average cases, but also by edge cases.
+- 🧪 **Define a great test plan**: A good test plan is composed by many average cases, but also by edge cases.

-- 💯 **Work on code performance**

-Your solution will be tested in extreme cases, so time measuring and performance testing could find issues in those cases before submitting your solution.
+- 💯 **Work on code performance**: Your solution will be tested in extreme cases, so time measuring and performance testing could find issues in those cases before submitting your solution.

-- 🔍 **Make the code readable and understandable**

-Use indentation, proper variables names, etc. If you are using an IDE that supports linting, use it.
+- 🔍 **Make the code readable and understandable**: Use indentation, proper variables names, etc. If you are using an IDE that supports linting, use it.

-- ⏱️ **Keep the remaining time under control**

-Save enough time to submit your solution without rushing.
+- ⏱️ **Keep the remaining time under control**: Save enough time to submit your solution without rushing.

 ## 3. Submit the code

-- 📝 **Include comments**

-Some inline comments on relevant code lines can be helpful for the reviewer.
+- 📝 **Include comments**: Some inline comments on relevant code lines can be helpful for the reviewer.
 You can also include a header comment to explain the decisions you took.

-- 👣 **Remove console outputs from the code**

-The 'print' statements are expensive in time consumption, so they can make the tests failing by timeout errors.
+- 👣 **Remove console outputs from the code**: The 'print' statements are expensive in time consumption, so they can make the tests failing by timeout errors.

-- ✨ **Take your latest code online**

-In case you have coded on an external programming tool, don't forget to bring the latest code to the online platform.
+- ✨ **Take your latest code online**: In case you have coded on an external programming tool, don't forget to bring the latest code to the online platform.

-- 🏅 **Re-run the tests**

-After all the hard work, be sure they pass before submitting it.
+- 🏅 **Re-run the tests**: After all the hard work, be sure they pass before submitting it.

 ## Conclusion